 This could be as simple as installing a new theme or switching your hosting to a quicker server.
-Easy.
 If your site’s not mobile-friendly (you can test it here, free) you should seriously consider an overhaul to get or keep yourself on Page One, where your customers can find you easily.

-The rise of ad-blockers has caused problems for traditional models, but right now there’s major opportunity to leap ahead of your competitors in the mobile space because their ad spending lags far behind media consumption rates.
+The rise of ad-blockers has caused problems for traditional models, but right now there’s a major opportunity to leap ahead of your competitors in the mobile space because their ad spending lags far behind media consumption rates.

 Will ad-blocking continue to grow in popularity?
 Yes.
 That said, you can take measures to ensure you’re always visible to the people who want to see you.
 And one of the most important ones is a mobile application for your business.

 So, How Much Should You Spend on Your Mobile Marketing Budget?

 As the research in this article has shown, desktops are fading away and mobile is an essential part of any modern marketing strategy.
 However, there’s no one-size-fits-all answer.